timbenniks/contentstack-endpoints/README.md

 A utility package that provides Contentstack API endpoints based on cloud provider and region.
 This package helps you easily get the correct API endpoints for different Contentstack environments and regions.

-> Beware: this is open source and maintained by @timbenniks and it's not officially supported contentstack.
+> Beware: this is open source and maintained by @timbenniks and it's not officially supported Contentstack.
 Support questions go to @timbenniks directly.

 ## Installation